 Style that's Right for You

 This is our essential guide to Northern California camping.
 It will help you find the NorCal region and style of camping that's perfect for you!

 California has an extensive system of National Parks and National Forests, many of which are in Northern California!

 Some of the National Forests that allow camping are Shasta-Trinity, Modoc, Sequoia and Kings Canyon, Tahoe, Sierra, Monterey, and Six Rivers forests.

 California also has one of the most extensive State Park systems in the United States!

-But there's usually camping of some kind around, so you can camp nearby and enjoy the non-camping portions of the California State Park system on a Day Use basis.
+But there's usually camping of some kind around - either public or private - so you can camp nearby and enjoy the non-camping portions of the California State Park system on a Day Use basis.

 Please continue your exploration of what Northern California has to offer by using the Nav Bars in the left and right columns, by using the links at the bottom of the page, or by using the customized search box below to find the specific topic that interests you.

 Like what you're finding here at Discover Northern California?
-Then please share with your Social Network (see the buttons in the Nav Bar to the left, or at the bottom of the page).
+Then please share with the Social Network of your choice (see the floating Share Buttons on the right side and at the bottom of the page).